QuantLet/COP-Estimation-Misspec/COPmisspecClayGum/README.md

 Misspecification'

-Description : 'Simulates 150 random samples of size 500 from a bivariate Clayton copula and estimates the dependence parameter theta via maximum likelihood and the inversion of Kendall's tau assuming a Gumbel copula.
+Description : 'Simulates 150 random samples of size 500 from a bivariate Clayton copula and estimates the dependence parameter theta via maximum likelihood and the inversion of Kendall''s tau assuming a Gumbel copula.
 The obtained estimates are summarised in a table.'

 Keywords : Copula, Gumbel, Clayton, estimation, Kendall's Tau, maximum-likelihood, simulation